Connect with us

 Ankur Gupta, University of Colorado Boulder

-Patterns on animal skin, such as zebra stripes and poison frog color patches, serve various biological functions, temperature regulation, camouflage and warning signals.
+Patterns on animal skin, such as zebra stripes and poison frog color patches, serve various biological functions, including temperature regulation, camouflage and warning signals.
 The colors making up these patterns must be distinct and well separated to be effective.
 For instance, as a warning signal, distinct colors make them clearly visible to other animals.
 And as camouflage, well-separated colors allow animals to better blend into their surroundings.

 In our newly published research in Science Advances, my student Ben Alessio and I propose a potential mechanism explaining how these distinctive patterns form – that could potentially be applied to medical diagnostics and synthetic materials.

-A thought experiment can visualize the of achieving distinctive color patterns.
-Imagine gently adding a drop of blue and red dye to a cup of .
+A thought experiment can help visualize the challenge of achieving distinctive color patterns.
+Imagine gently adding a drop of blue and red dye to a cup of water.
 The drops will slowly disperse throughout the water due to the process of diffusion, where molecules move from an area of higher concentration to lower concentration.
 Eventually, the water will have an even concentration of blue and red dyes and become purple.
 Thus, diffusion tends to create color uniformity.

 A question naturally arises: How can distinct color patterns form in the presence of diffusion?